What Are the Pros and Cons of Debt Consolidation?

 Another benefit of debt consolidation is that your monthly payments might be smaller.
 The loan will be spread out over a period of time, and you'll have more time to pay it off.
 This is a neat advantage if you have other debts such as a mortgage or a car payment.

 In conclusion, you want to consider these points and ask yourself if debt consolidation is right for you.
-If you need assistance with financial planning, contact us.
+If you need assistance with financial planning, contact The Law Offices of James C. Shields via online form or call (310) 626-4404 to request a free consultation.
 We are here to help you make the best financial choices for your future.